meefen/CI4311W/CI4311W-Syllabus-2016-Spring.md

 ## Course Web Site

 You will be responsible for becoming familiar with the course website, as this will be our means of interacting and communicating throughout the course.
 The website is hosted on [Canvas](https://umn.instructure.com/courses/393).
-Before your first access of the site, you will need to respond to an invitation sent to whatever email address you used to register with OneStop.
+(Before your first access of the site, you may need to respond to an invitation sent to whatever email address you used to register with OneStop.)
 Please bookmark the site address in your browser.

-Some of you may have used Moodle, Ning or other online course management sites before; I am moving the course towards using Canvas to enable ongoing conversations and social interactions between and among all of us, while also providing an easy way to access grades, use a Calendar, and enable group discussions.
+Some of you may have used Moodle, Ning or other online course management sites before.
+I am moving the course into Canvas to enable ongoing conversations and social interactions between and among all of us, while also providing an easy way to access grades, use a Calendar, and enable group discussions.
+To become familiar with this new technology, take a [Canvas student tour](https://umn.instructure.com/courses/54).

 ## Course Structure